Print

 Equipment -

-I use a 900g (2lb) capacity loaf tin (approximately 21cm/8″ long, 11cm/4″ wide and 7cm/3″ high) to bake these rolls in, but you can make them on a regular oven tray too.
+I use a 2 lb (900g) capacity loaf tin (approximately 8"/21cm long, 4"/11cm wide and 3" high/7cm) to bake these rolls in, but you can make them on a regular oven tray too.
 You’ll also need baking paper.

 Instructions

-2. Form the rolls.
+3. Form the rolls.
 Transfer the dough onto a clean, lightly floured surface.
 Press it into a rough rectangle, then cut into 8 pieces.
 You can use a scale if you want to get precise with this.
 Roll each piece into a ball with your hands, then place into the prepared loaf tin.
 8 rolls should fit snugly into a regular loaf tin.
-You want these rolls to be touching so you get that pull apart effect.
-Alternatively, you can just use a regular baking paper lined oven tray and place the rolls in the same close position.
+You want these rolls to be touching so you get that pull-apart effect.
+Alternatively, you can just use a regular baking paper-lined oven tray and place the rolls in the same close position.
 Or, spread them further apart if you don’t want them to join together while baking.
-Brush the tops of the rolls with the milk, then pop into the oven for 30 minutes.
+Brush the tops of the rolls with the milk, then pop them into the oven for 30 minutes.

-3. Make the garlic butter sauce.
+4. Make the garlic butter sauce.
 Set a small pan over a low heat and add your butter.
-Let it melt, then go in with the garlic and the 1 teaspoon of flaky salt.
-Cook, stirring for a couple of minutes just to take the edge out of the garlic.
+Let it melt, then add the garlic and 1 teaspoon of flaky salt.
+Cook, stirring for a couple of minutes, just to take the edge off the garlic.
 Remove from the heat, then stir through the rosemary.
 Set aside.

-4. Brush the rolls with garlic butter.
-After 30 minutes in the oven, the rolls should be looking gorgeously golden brown on the top.
+5. Brush the rolls with garlic butter.
+After 30 minutes in the oven, the rolls should be looking gorgeously golden brown on top.
 Remove the tin from the oven, then brush the rolls all over with the garlic butter while they’re still hot.
 You probably won’t use all the garlic butter, so I like to serve the rest on the side for people to dip the rolls into.
-Use the baking paper to lift the rolls out of the tin and place on a wire rack to cool slightly before serving.
+Use the parchment paper to lift the rolls out of the tin and place them on a wire rack to cool slightly before serving.

 Notes